Water has a major influence on landscape preferences and there have been many studies which quantify this influence.

 Wikipedia.
 The blue color is due to chemical reactions.
 Blue Lake, South Australia

-The Coastal Viewscapes Project (Lothian, 2005a) found that wave action in the scenes had a positive influence on landscape ratings.
+The Coastal Viewscapes survey (Lothian, 2005a) found that wave action in the scenes had a positive influence on landscape ratings.
 Figure 4 illustrates the ratings for the score of wave action from 1 to slightly over 4 with ratings increasing from 6.25 for score 1 to 7.96 for score 5, an increase of 27.2% over five grades.

 Figure 4 Wave scores vs ratings, South Australia